sjbennett123/polarlarp/content/policies/packing_list.md

 a non-comprehensive list of things to help you make sure that you're bringing everything that you need for game this weekend.

-Base Clothes & Weather Clothes - It's getting down to 43-47 degrees at night, so make sure to pack long sleeve / long legged black pants and shirts, as well as getting up to 70 during the day, so an alternative short sleeve shirt to wear under your costuming.
+- **Base Clothes & Weather Clothes** - It's getting down to 43-47 degrees at night, so make sure to pack long sleeve / long legged black pants and shirts, as well as getting up to 70 during the day, so an alternative short sleeve shirt to wear under your costuming.
 Bring a hat of some sort for the cold nights.

-Footwear - Try to wear boots or non-descript sneakers, but Somerset is notoriously muddy so safety over function.
+- **Footwear** - Try to wear boots or non-descript sneakers, but Somerset is notoriously muddy so safety over function.
 Bring a few extra pair of socks.

-Bring all your costuming, including pouches, belts, weapons, shields, packets, cantrip tomes, and a personal light spell.
+-  **costuming**, including pouches, belts, weapons, shields, packets, cantrip tomes, and a personal light spell.

-Camping / Sleeping Gear
+## Camping/ Sleeping Gear

 A set of sleeping clothing, and your toiletries, baby wipes, bug spray, sleeping bag / blankets and a pillow.
+Strongly recommend

+- Toothbrush, Toothpaste,
+-  Hair Brush,
+- Deodorant,
+- Body Wash
-Strongly recommend Toothbrush, Toothpaste, Hair Brush, Deodorant, Body Wash, Towel, Soap & Toilet Paper.
-I also recommend earplugs, especially in larger cabins.
+- Towel, Soap & Toilet Paper.

-Bring your own bottled water.
+-  earplugs

+**bottled water**.
 Somerset ground water is notoriously filthy without additional filtration.

-Snacks.
+**Snacks**.

-Sunscreen if you're sensitive to UV.
+**Sunscreen** if you're sensitive to UV.

-Cash (this is a Cash-only event)
+**Cash** (this is a Cash-only event)